Skip to content

 Former name

-Saddam International Airport (IATA was SDA) until 2003
+Saddam International Airport (IATA: SDA) until 2003

 Terminal